 Wiretapping occurs when a person records an oral communication of another person without that person’s knowledge.
 This is typically done by using some sort of recording device.
 The federal government and the states have all kinds of different rules and regulations when it comes to intercepting and recording another person’s oral communications.
 In most states and in the federal system, there is a rule called “one-party consent,” which means only one person (usually the person making the recording) needs to consent to the taping.
 Other states, such as Massachusetts, have “two-party consent” rules, which dictate that both the recorder and the speaker need to be aware of and consent to the recording.
+If you are facing charges for this crime, contact a Middlesex County wiretapping attorney today at (617) 513-9444.

 In order to convict a person of violating the Massachusetts wiretap statute, the Commonwealth must prove beyond a reasonable doubt that the defendant: